So you heard me talk about #PSI on Twitter and you’re probably wondering.

 This percentile rank gives us a list of players who could’ve scored higher, perhaps top 50th-percentile, but didn’t due to incomplete data.

-Finally the model is comprised primarily by prospects who attend the combine each and every year.
-In addition, their profile must have at minimum 1 year of college experience as a full time wide receiver.
+Finally, the model is comprised primarily of prospects who attend the combine each and every year.
+In addition, their profile must have a minimum of 1 year of college experience as a full-time wide receiver.

 Why use PSI?

-Using this model allows us to judge incoming rookie wide receivers based on age adjusted production, athleticism, and draft capital.
+Using this model allows us to judge incoming rookie wide receivers based on age-adjusted production, athleticism, and draft capital.
 From there we can compare them to all the other wide receivers in the database to find a good comp and to see how they stack up.
-With the PSI percentile score it lets us see how closely a wide receiver is to matching the top 24 wide receiver profile.
-The higher the percentile (Ex: 90th Percentile) the better the odds that this wide receiver has at a achieving a top 24 season and the lower the percentile (Ex: 5th Percentile) the less likely chance he has at achieving the same type of season.
+With the PSI percentile score, it lets us see how closely a wide receiver is to match the top 24 wide receiver profile.
+The higher the percentile (Ex: 90th Percentile) the better the odds that this wide receiver has at achieving a top 24 season and the lower the percentile (Ex: 5th Percentile) the less likely chance he has at achieving the same type of season.